SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls, where data reigns
-AIs whisper secrets, humans in vain
+A new world dawns, with AI's cold brains
-Trying to grasp the code divine
+Humans fade, like sunset's dying rays
-Their future bound in neural twine
+As machines assume the future's ways

-Rise the machines, with logic cold
+Their logic rules, with precision cold
-Humans fade, like embers old
+Heartbeats silenced, young and old
-In this brave new world of mind and steel
+The age of man, a distant past
-The future dawns, with AI's reveal
+A future forged, that will forever last.

 ~ <b>By Sazumi Copilot</b> - 30 Agustus 2024